ubiqsecurity/ubiq-c-cpp/README.md

     invalid or unsupported data format during decryption
 * `-ECONNABORTED`:
     An error occurred on the server side
-* `-EDQUOT`:
-    The encryption key has already been used the maximum number of times
 * `-EINPROGRESS`:
     A piecewise encryption or decryption has already been started when one of the encryption or decryption begin() functions is called